localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 linkTitle: "Setting up Elastic Load Balancing (ELB) Application Load Balancers using LocalStack, deployed via the Serverless framework"
 weight: 3
 description: >
-  Set up Elastic Loading Balance (ELB) Application Load Balancers to configure Node.js Lambda functions as targets to forward requests to the target group for your Lambda function using LocalStack.
-Learn how you can use Serverless framework to setup and deploy your infrastructure locally with LocalStack using Serverless-LocalStack plugin.
+  Set up Elastic Loading Balance (ELB) Application Load Balancers to configure Node.js Lambda functions as targets, to forward requests to the target group for your Lambda function using LocalStack.
+Learn how you can use Serverless framework to setup and deploy your infrastructure locally with LocalStack using the `serverless-localstack` plugin.
 cascade:
   type: docs
 ---